whostolebenfrog/compojure-throttle/README.md

        throttler/throttle
        main-routes))

-or add to a specific route
+Or add to a specific route

     (defroutes main-routes